Current Version of Parts Placement Guide

 all the drawings and text that come with the kit can be printed out or downloaded from

 PDF files.
-You can copy the layout and build one on perfboard!
-All parts
+If you are unable to buy the kit, you can emulate the layout and build one on perfboard!

 are available from sources like Digi-Key and Mouser.